 It is now easy to choose the best sources for parts, worldwide.
-For example, in the prototype shown in Figure 4, the lower case comes from Germany, the upper case comes from the United States, the display and the memory come from Japan, and the internal electronics are automatically assembled in California using parts from the U.S., Ireland, China, Japan, and other countries.
-Fully-automated manufacturing (robots for placing parts, automatic testing systems for verifying that boards are working properly, automatic calibration systems that adjust internal digital constants, etc.) means that manufacturing costs can be kept very low, even in locations with high labor costs like California, without any sacrifice in quality.
-Indeed, the quality is generally higher than products that are produced in regions with low labor costs, due to the highly-automated production and test procedures.
+For example, in the initial product shown in Figure 4, the lower case comes from Germany, the upper case comes from the United States, the display and the memory come from Japan, and the internal electronics are automatically assembled in California using parts from the U.S., Ireland, China, Japan, and other countries.

-Figure 4.
-Prototype of the three-phase, voltage-and-current, 61000-4-30 Class A power quality monitor.
-The digital camera influence can be seen in the SD memory card, which holds up to 2 000 MB of data.
-Standard DIN-rail mounting means installation is cheap and quick.
+figure 4.
+Initial Design of a three-phase, voltage-andcurrent, IEC 61000-4-30 Class A-compliant power quality monitor.
+The digital camera influence can be seen in the SD memory card, which holds up to 4 GB of data.
+Standard DIN-rail mounting means installation is cheapand quick.
+The name of this new device: PQube.
+Power Quality in a little cube.